 Communicate with your partner to find out how they feel about oral sex.
 Oral sex can be pleasurable for both partners, so find out what they like and don't like, and make sure they're comfortable.

 There are a few things to keep in mind when having oral sex.

 - It is possible to get a Sexually Transmitted Infection (STI) from oral sex, including herpes, genital warts, gonorrhoea, hepatitis B, HIV, syphillis and trichomoniasis.
 There are forms of protection you can use to reduce this risk.

-- If you have a cut in your mouth, bleeding gums, lip sores or broken skin it is possible for infection to enter your body, so make sure to avoid oral sex then.
+- If you have a cut in your mouth, bleeding gums, lip sores or broken skin it is possible for infection to enter your body during oral sex.
+Avoid oral until things have cleared up.

 - For an enjoyable experience, it’s important that your genitals are clean before having oral sex.

 - It is not possible to get pregnant from oral sex.